Land Back: Description

+Activists have also used the Land Back framework in Mexico, and scholars have applied it in New Zealand and Fiji.
+Land Back is part of a broader Indigenous movement for decolonization.

 Philosophy

 The NDN Collective describes the Land Back campaign as a metanarrative that ties together many different Indigenous organizations similar to the Black Lives Matter campaign.
 They say that the campaign enables decentralised Indigenous leadership and addresses structural racism faced by Indigenous people that is rooted in theft of their land.
 Land Back emphasizes Indigenous groups’ physical and spiritual connection to their ancestral lands, and the importance of reviving the knowledge and practices that have sustained their people for generations.

 Land Back is a movement that advocates for the restoration of communal ownership of traditional and unceded Indigenous lands, while rejecting colonial concepts of real estate and private property.
 Seeking the return of land is not solely driven by economic interest.
 The intent is to reestablish important cultural ties between people and place, revitalize ancient cultural practices connected with the land, and restore Indigenous self-determination and sovereignty.
 When Indigenous communities regain access to ancestral lands, they are empowered to re-engage with traditional foods, medicines, languages and cultural practices, and these activities promote community well-being and cultural continuity.

 In some cases Land Back promotes a land tax that seeks to collect revenue on people who are of non-indigenous origins.